 If you’re a fan of heirloom iris, and you’re on Facebook, we think you’ll enjoy the Facebook page of the Historic Iris Preservation Society.

-Newly launched this past December, it includes antique images and modern photos along with helpful tips and occasional links to other online resources.
-It already has over 3000 followers, including us, and you could be next!
+Launched in 2011, it includes antique images and modern photos along with helpful tips and occasional links to other online resources.
+It has over 3000 followers, including us, and you could be next!
 Check it out at facebook.com/HISTORICIRIS/.
 And bravo, HIPS!

 The past is full of a rich diversity of plants – and flower pots.